UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/halflife.md

 1. Open the Half Life directory by right-clicking Half Life in Steam -> Properties -> Local files -> Browse game files...

 1. Launch the shortcut as many times as you need.
-     * Source Engine games will usually not let you launch more than one instance.
+     * GoldSrc Engine games will usually not let you launch more than one instance.
 In Universal Split Screen, alt-tab into Half Life so the window is selected, then click 'Unlock Source engine for a new instance'

 1. Go to Options -> Mouse.
 Set Raw mouse input to yes.
 Set Joystick to enabled if you are using a controller.
 (If you are using a controller, make sure to also enable `Hook XInput` in Universal Split Screen).